Sexual Assault Programs, Definitions and Response Procedures

 - Trust your instincts.
 If a situation or location feels unsafe or uncomfortable, it is okay to leave.

-- Do not allow yourself to be isolated with someone you do not trust or someone you do not know.
+- Avoid being isolated with someone you do not trust or someone you do not know if you can.

-- Do not accept drinks from people you don’t know or trust.
+- Be thoughtful about accepting drinks from people you don’t know or trust.
 If you choose to accept a drink:

 - Go with the person to the bar to order it, watch it being poured and carry it yourself.